 N.B.
 The drawing above is by Selwyn Dewdney and comes from his Stone Age Paintings, a brief study of Manitoba’s pictograph sites he did for the Parks Branch of the province’s Department of Mines and Resources.
 It was published in 1965.

-Click on the View Larger Map prompt in the top left hand corner for a full-screen view.
+Click on the View Larger Map prompt in the top left-hand corner for a full-screen view.

-Sources Of Information About The Pictographs of Little Missinaibi Lake:
+Information About The Pictographs

-The oldest written source I’ve found on the Little Missinaibi Lake pictograph sites is in Selwyn Dewdney’s Indian Rock Paintings of the Great Lakes.
-(Click on title to access the book.)
+The oldest written source I’ve found on the Little Missinaibi Lake pictograph sites is Selwyn Dewdney’s Indian Rock Paintings of the Great Lakes.
+(Click on the title to access the book.)
 The work represents the first systematic recording and analysis of the Anishinaabe rock paintings in the Canadian Shield area.
 In the first edition, published in 1962, Dewdney very briefly covers the three Little Missinaibi Lake sites he visited at the end of the 1959 season.
 The sites are #74, #75, and #76 in the list of pictograph sites in the appendices.

 Here is p.
 90 of the text –

 Included in the book was a section on alternative routes to Lake Missinaibi, the river’s headwaters.
-As well as entry points at Michipicoten, Missanabie, and Barclay Bay, he detailed a route that begins at Boklow Lake near the Shumka siding, a VIA stop on the CPR-owned rail line from Sudbury to White River.
+As well as entry points at Michipicoten, Missanabie, and Barclay Bay, he detailed a route that begins at Bolkow Lake near the Shumka siding, a VIA stop on the CPR-owned rail line from Sudbury to White River.
 (See here for the timetable and stops. ) This route takes you into Little Missinaibi Lake and the pictographs.

 The most recent print source of information on the pictographs can be found in Thor Conway’s Discovering Rock Art: A Personal Journey With Tribal Elders.
-Published in the fall of 2016, it is a major revision of a first edition from the 1990’s titled Discovering Rock Art In Ontario’s Provincial Parks: Sacred Landscape of the Ojibwa and Algonkians.
+Published in the fall of 2016, it is a significant revision of a first edition from the 1990s titled Discovering Rock Art In Ontario’s Provincial Parks: Sacred Landscape of the Ojibwa and Algonkians.
 Included in the coverage of twelve Ontario pictograph sites is a chapter on Lake Missinaibi’s Fairy Point and one on the Little Missinaibi Lake sites.

 These fishermen did not have maps or any background information about the area.
 What a loss it would be to visit the historic Missinaibi countryside so ill-informed.
 We talked about our rock research, the provincial park, and the nearby Chapleau Crown Game Preserve.

-The Little Missinaibi Lake Pictograph Sites:
+The Little Missinaibi L. Pictograph Sites:

-A trip report from 2000 posted at the Canadian Canoe Routes web site by Scott Warner describes the scene this way –
+A trip report from 2000 posted on the Canadian Canoe Routes website by Scott Warner describes the scene this way –

 We pass the fly-in camp and begin to hug the right shore to look for the Pothole pictographs.
 You couldn’t miss them if you tried.
 The canoe easily fits into the pothole and we get lots of pictures….
 Crossing the lake here we proceed to the next pictograph site which we find without a problem.

-The Pothole pictograph site Warner is referring to is Pictograph Site #1 and #2 is the one they crossed the lake to visit.
+The Pothole pictograph site Warner is referring to is Pictograph Site #1, and #2 is the one they crossed the lake to visit.